going beyond the competent.

 Training Your Eyes To See

 Regardless of whether you use film or digital medium to capture an image training your eyes to visualise and design a photograph is the most fundamental aspect of photography.
 Going beyond a descriptive record of what's in front of the lens to producing inspirational work that generates emotion requires "a photographer's eye".
+That means learning to convert a 3D scene into a compelling 2D image using light, line, shape, colour and form all harmoniously balanced within the confines of the photographic frame.

 Knowing The Camera